-Operating Modes: The SM3 Operates in Either Free Run, Locked, or Hold Over Mode:
+Operating Modes: The SM3E Operates in Either Free Run, Locked, or Hold Over Mode:

-Free Run - In Free Run mode, Output 1, M/S Output, and BITS\CIk, the output clocks, are determined directly from and have the accuracy of the calibrated free running internal clock.
+Free Run - In Free Run mode, Output 1, M/S\Out, and BITS\CIk, the output clocks, are determined directly from and have the accuracy of the calibrated free running internal clock.
 Reference inputs continue to be monitored for signal presence and frequency offset, but are not used to synchronize the outputs.

-Locked - The Output 1, M/S Output, and BITS\CIk, outputs are phase locked and track the selected input reference.
+Locked - The Output 1, M/S\Out, and BITS\CIk, outputs are phase locked to and track the selected input reference.
 Upon entering the Locked mode, the device begins an acquisition process that includes reference qualification and frequency slew rate limiting, if needed.
 Once satisfactory lock is achieved, the "Locked" bit is set in the DPLL\Status register, and a compilation of the frequency history of the selected reference is started.
 When a usable Hold Over history has been established, the Hold\Good pin is set, and the "Hold Over Available" bit is set in the DPLL\Status register.

-Phase comparison and phase lock loop filtering operations in the SM3 are completely digital.
+Phase comparison and phase lock loop filtering operations in the SM3E are completely digital.
 As a result, device and loop behavior are entirely predictable, repeatable, and extremely accurate.
-Carefully designed and proven algorithms and techniques ensure completely hit-less reference switches, operational mode changes, and master/slave switches.
+Carefully designed and proven algorithms and techniques ensure completely hitless reference switches, operational mode changes, and master/slave switches.

-Basic loop bandwidth is programmable from .025 Hz to 1.6 Hz, giving the user a wide range of control over the system response.
+Basic loop bandwidth is programmable from 0.84 mHz to 1.6 Hertz, giving the user a wide range of control over the system response.

 When a new reference is acquired, maximum frequency slew limits ensure smooth frequency changes.
-Once lock is achieved, (<100 seconds for stratum 3), the "Locked" bit is set.
-If the SM3 is unable to maintain lock, Loss of Lock (LOL) is asserted.
+Once lock is achieved, (<700 seconds for Stratum 3E), the "Locked" bit is set.
+If the SM3E is unable to maintain lock, Loss of Lock (LOL) is asserted.
 All transitions between locked, Hold Over and Free Run modes are performed with minimal phase events and smooth frequency and phase transitions.

-Reference phase hits or phase differences encountered when switching references (or when entering locked mode) are nulled out with an automatic phase build-out function, with a residual phase error of less than 1ns.
+Reference phase hits or phase differences encountered when switching references (or when entering locked mode) are nulled out with an automatic phase build-out function.
+Phase build-out is performed with a residual phase error of less than 1 nS, and can optionally be disabled for hits on the selected reference, as required for Stratum 3E.

-Hold Over - Upon entering Hold Over mode, the Output 1, M/S Output, and BITS\CIk, outputs are determined from the Hold Over history established for the last selected reference.
+Hold Over - Upon entering Hold Over mode, the Output 1, M/S\Out, and BITS\CIk, outputs are determined from the Hold Over history established for the last selected reference.
 Output frequency is determined by a weighted average of the Hold Over history, and accuracy is determined by the internal clock.
 Hold Over mode may be entered manually or automatically.
 Automatic entry into Hold Over mode occurs when operating in the automatic mode, the reference is lost, and no other valid reference exists.
-The transfer into and out of Hold Over mode is designed to be smooth and free of hits.
-The frequency slew is also limited to a maximum of $\pm 2$ ppm/sec.
+The transfer into and out of Hold Over mode is designed to be smooth and free of transients.
+The frequency slew is also limited to a maximum of ±2 ppm/sec.